Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsubsection{Hyperparameter selection by cross-validation}

-For each model family, hyperparameters are selected by grid search with $K=5$ fold cross-validation on the training set.
-The selection criterion is root mean squared error (RMSE) measured in the original target units by applying the inverse response transform.
-We then refit the selected model on the full training set and evaluate once on the held-out test set.
+For each model family, the candidate grid was evaluated within the corresponding outer-training partition and the selected configuration was then assessed on the held-out outer fold.
+The selection criterion is root mean squared error (RMSE) measured in the physical target units by applying the inverse response transform.
+After hyperparameter selection, the chosen model is refit on the full outer-training set and evaluated on the held-out outer fold test set.